Sales by Product Tag Report

 The data displayed in this summary can be used to answer such questions as:

-• what is the number of orders for each product tag within the specified time period
+• What is the number of orders for each product tag within the specified time period?

-• what product tags do customers prefer to purchase using discount codes
+• What product tags do customers prefer to purchase using discount codes?

-• what discount codes and their marketing campaigns bring the most sales for each product tag
+• What discount codes and their marketing campaigns bring the most sales for each product tag?

-• what is the average discount value for every product tag sold in a store
+• What is the average discount value for every product tag sold in a store?

 Expand this list of answers you may get on your sales by using additional data columns and data filters.

-Key sales indicators in a report
+Key sales indicators in the report by tag

 shopify sales by product tag